hasura/graphql-engine/rfcs/v3/engine-plugins.md

 For plugin 2, we will do the following:

-- If plugin 1 responds successfully/ error, we will NOT call plugin 2, and there will be a short-circuit.
+- If plugin 1 responds successfully/error, we will NOT call plugin 2, and there will be a short-circuit.
 - Only for the continued execution case will we call plugin 2.
 - The request to all the pre-plugin will be the same (the raw request and